How to Measure Innovation: Understanding Innovation Metrics for Companies

 How to measure innovation culture?

-Spontaneous question: How many of your employees are continuously engaged in innovation and improvement?
+Spontaneous question: How many of your employees are continuously engaged in innovation strategy and improvement?

 - If these twenty ideas come from only two employees?